Intelligence and Cognitive Assessment in Forensic Context

 Last updated:

 Measuring intelligence in a forensic context is not the same as measuring intelligence in a school psychologist's office.
 The stakes are categorically different.
 In the United States, a single IQ score can determine whether a defendant receives the death penalty or life imprisonment, following Atkins v.
 Virginia (2002).
 In England and Wales, cognitive assessment findings directly inform fitness-to-plead determinations.
-In India, intellectual disability is a recognised mitigating factor in sentencing under the BNS 2023 and may engage the BNSS § 367 procedure when the accused appears to be of unsound mind.
+In India, intellectual disability is a recognised mitigating factor in sentencing under the BNS 2023 and may engage the BNSS Section 367 procedure when the accused appears to be of unsound mind.
 The accuracy of a cognitive assessment in these contexts is not an abstract psychometric question; it is a matter with profound consequences for real people.

 Three measurement issues are unique to forensic cognitive assessment and absent from routine clinical cognitive testing.
-The first is the Flynn effect: the consistent three-point-per-decade rise in IQ scores documented by James Flynn, which means that an older normative table inflates true IQ scores relative to a current comparison sample.
+The first is the Flynn effect, central to Atkins-eligibility capital hearings: the consistent three-point-per-decade rise in IQ scores documented by James Flynn, which means that an older normative table inflates true IQ scores relative to a current comparison sample.
 If a defendant was tested with norms five years old, their reported score may be artificially depressed, with life-or-death consequences in Atkins hearings.
-The second is response-style validity: defendants in competency and insanity evaluations, and plaintiffs in traumatic-brain-injury civil cases, may have powerful incentives to underperform on cognitive tests.
+The second is response-style validity: defendants in competency evaluations and insanity evaluations, and plaintiffs in traumatic-brain-injury civil cases, may have powerful incentives to underperform on cognitive tests.
 Every forensic cognitive evaluation must include performance validity measures alongside the ability battery.
 The third is the dual-deficit requirement for intellectual disability: DSM-5 makes clear that an IQ score alone is insufficient; significant deficits in adaptive functioning must co-occur and must have been present before age 18.

 Forensic neuropsychological practice has grown rapidly as an independent subspecialty since the mid-1990s.
 The National Academy of Neuropsychology (NAN) in the United States, the Division of Neuropsychology within the British Psychological Society, the Australian Psychological Society College of Clinical Neuropsychologists, and the NIMHANS neuropsychology service in India all publish guidance on standards for forensic neuropsychological assessment.
 This topic integrates those standards with the measurement science and the key legal frameworks.